cuplv/droidel/README.md

 	sbt "run -app <APP> -android_jar <JAR>"

-Droidel will generate a harness and stubs and produce instrumented copies of the app's bytecodes.
-The original bytecodes of the app will remain unchanged; Droidel's output is placed in APP/bin/droidel_classes.
-This directory will also contain the bytecodes for the Android JAR specified on the command line and the bytecodes of any libraries in the APP/libs directory.
+The Android JAR passed here should be the one you generated using the process described in the "Setting up an Android framework JAR" section.
+Droidel will run JPhantom on the app and generate a harness and specialized stubs.
+The original bytecodes of the app will remain unchanged; Droidel's output is placed in `<APP>/bin/droidel_classes`.
+This directory will also contain the bytecodes for the Android JAR specified on the command line and the bytecodes of any libraries in the `<APP>/libs` directory.

-The most important output is Droidel's harness class; this is placed in APP/bin/droidel_classes/generatedHarness/GeneratedAndroidHarness.class.
-To use Droidel in a static analysis framework such as WALA or Soot, simply load all of the code in APP/bin/droidel_classes into the analyzer and use `GeneratedAndroidHarness.androidMain()` as the entrypoint for analysis.
-Because droidel_classes contains all of the Android library bytecodes and bytecodes of all other libraries the app depends on, there should be no need to load any additional code other than the core Java libraries.
+The most important output is Droidel's harness class; this is placed in `<APP>/bin/droidel_classes/generatedHarness/GeneratedAndroidHarness.class`.
+To use Droidel in a static analysis framework such as WALA or Soot, simply load all of the code in `<APP>/bin/droidel_classes` into the analyzer and use `GeneratedAndroidHarness.androidMain()` as the entrypoint for analysis.
+Because `droidel_classes` contains all of the Android library bytecodes and bytecodes of all other libraries the app depends on, there should be no need to load any additional code other than the core Java libraries.
 For an example of how to build a call graph using Droidel's output in WALA, see how [`AndroidCGBuilder`](https://github.com/cuplv/droidel/blob/master/src/main/scala/edu/colorado/droidel/driver/AndroidCGBuilder.scala) is used in the regression [tests](https://github.com/cuplv/droidel/blob/master/src/test/scala/Regression.scala).

 Droidel generates its harness and stubs at the Java source level and then compiles them against the application, its libraries, and the Android framework.
 For convenience, it preserves these artifacts so that they be be manually inspected and modified/recompiled if necessary.
-The harness source code is located at APP/bin/droidel_classes/generatedharness/GeneratedAndroidHarness.java, and the stub source code is located in APP/bin/droidel_classes/generatedstubs.
+The harness source code is located at `<APP>/bin/droidel_classes/generatedharness/GeneratedAndroidHarness.java`, and the stub source code is located in `<APP>/bin/droidel_classes/generatedstubs`.

 Known limitations